-Mail boxes in Sanchez Magallanes Municipal Delegation, 2020 Photo: Eni Mexico.
+Mail boxes in Sanchez Magallanes Municipal Delegation, 2020 Photo: Eni Mexico

-Sanchez Magallanes Municipal Delegation.
+A17.
+Implement a community grievance mechanism.
+The Eni Mexico Community Grievance Mechanism is already in place and operating.
+It offers four communication channels that include telephone, email, mailboxes and face-to-face.
+The mailboxes are installed in the ORF and in the Sanchez Magallanes Municipal Delegation.
 The mechanism procedure picked up the best international practices in the oil and gas sector.
 Even though the communities did not participate directly in the design of the Grievance Mechanism, the experiences in this matter derived from the past oil activity in charge of the state industry (PEMEX) were considered.
-During 2019, 31 information requests and grievances were received.
+During 2019, there were received 31 information requests and grievances.
 Requests were related to support infrastructure works and donation of medical equipment.
-Grievances were focused on onshore and offshore impacts (for example: damages to land and properties, noise and dust generated by works, displacement of fishing activities).
-To mitigate these impacts, actions were implemented to increase the monitoring on contractors activities, to propose productive alternatives to fishers and to repair damages to properties.
-Until December of 2020 34 information requests and grievances were received.
-Most of them were requests asking for support to face the Covid- 19 contingency, which were attended though a Covid-19 Plan Response (See A19).
+Grievances were focused on onshore and offshore impacts of operations (for example: damages to land and properties, noise and dust generated by works, displacement of fishing activities).
+To mitigate these impacts, there were implemented actions to increase the monitoring on contractors activities, to propose productive alternatives to fishers and to repair damages to properties.
+For its part, until December of 2020 there were received 34 information requests and grievances.
+Most of them were requests asking for support to face the Covid-19 contingency, which were attended though a Covid-19 Plan Response (See A19).

-A18 Appoint a community local officer, also with responsibilities for receiving grievances, according to the procedure established, and other concerns.
-This has been achieved through the hiring of a

-Community Liason officer in 2019.
-The main roles and responsibilities of the Social Project Coordinator involve:
+A18.
+Appoint a community local officer, also with responsibilities for receiving grievances, according to the procedure established and other concerns.
+This has been achieved through the hiring of a Community Liason officer in 2019.
+The main roles and responsibilities of the Community Local Officer involve:

-- Receive, file and follow up on complaints and requests for information from local communities and other relevant stakeholders; - Provide support in monitoring the activities of the Stakeholder Management Plan; - Provide attention to the localities when there are disagreements that lead to road closures and access blocks to the facilities; - Manage and maintain the relationship with local communities and other relevant local stakeholders: - Support the definition, in conjunction with the communities, actions for the prevention and mitigation of social conflicts.
+- Receive, file and follow up on complaints and requests for information from local communities and other relevant stakeholders; - Provide support in monitoring the activities of the Stakeholder Management Plan; - Provide attention to communities when there are disagreements that lead to road closures and access blocks to the facilities; - Manage and maintain the relationship with local communities and other relevant local stakeholders: - Support the definition, in conjunction with the communities, actions for the prevention and mitigation of social conflicts.

 A19.
-Implement strict and transparent criteria (including the results of need assessment) for identification and management of social projects, and include provision of alternative livelihood opportunities (i.e training, education development of existing oyster farming sector).
+Implement strict and transparent criteria (including the results of need assessment) for identification and management of social projects, and including provision of alternative livelihood opportunities (i.e training, education development of existing oyster farming sector).
 Informative sessions with HQs were held to share findings and define criteria for the design and management of projects.
 These criteria are based on methodologies used in international cooperation for the implementation of development projects, including the Logical Framework Approach.
 Based on this, a Local Development Plan was updated and implemented, covering the following sectors: education, community health, socioeconomic development and employment.
 Until the date of this report, ongoing projects attend education and community health needs:

-Education Project: its main objective is to contribute to guarantee a quality, effective and inclusive primary education in the long term to boys and girls between 6 and 14 years of age in the 13 schools of School Zone 46 in the municipality of Cardenas.
+- Education Project (PROEDU): which main objective is to contribute to guarantee a quality, effective and inclusive primary education in the long term to boys and girls between 6 and 14 years of age in the 13 schools of School Zone 46 in the municipality of Cardenas, Tabasco.
 This Project includes infrastructure rehabilitation (hard component) and the development of capacity building and soft skills related to diversity and inclusion, child participation, community participation, training to school staff, involvement of parents and school nutrition (soft components).
-For the implementation of the soft components a local cooperation agreement has been signed with Avsi Mexico,
+For the implementation of the soft components, a local cooperation agreement has been signed with the non-government organization, Avsi Mexico. - Nutrition project: which main objective is to improve nutrition for children between three and five years old in preschool schools in the Municipality of Cardenas, Tabasco.